-pdf-Office Professional 4.0
+pdf-Office Professional 4.0 full review

 Something of a niche product, pdf-Office Professional 4.0 enables the creation of PDF forms.
 Its interface resembles that of Microsoft Word, and it allows for the editing of text, graphics and form fields.
 Fields can include those for text, passwords, calculation and spreadsheets.

 Form fields and graphics can be positioned simply by drag-&-drop, and finished forms are launched in Acrobat Reader to test the functions.
 It supports all PDF security settings, including 128-bit encryption.

 The latest version not only allows the creation of new PDF forms, it also permits existing PDF files to be imported and used as templates.
 This is not only an obvious time-saver but will help ensure consistency of design for companies moving from paper to PDF forms.

 Other handy new features include the ability to add icons to button fields and a snap-to-grid feature that's available in all zoom levels.